WISDEM/CCBlade/_sources/tutorial.txt

 >>> (analytic) dNp_i/dr_i = 107.680395098
 >>> (fin diff) dNp_i/dr_i = 107.680370762

 Similarly, when we compute thrust, torque, and power we also get the gradients (for either the nondimensional or dimensional form).
-The gradients are returned as a multidimensional arrays.
-The first index corresponds to the different input cases.
-In the following example, we use only one input case (Uinf is a 1D array) so the first index is 0.
-The derivatives with respect to scalar quantities and with respect to vector quantities are returned separately.
+The gradients are also returned as a dictionary containing 2D Jacobians.

 .. literalinclude:: examples/gradients.py
     :start-after: # 6 ---